yrozand/WhisperChat/Client/README.md

-# WhisperChat
+# FreyaTalk Client
 This code provides a graphical user interface for a client to connect to a chat server and send/receive messages.
 The client uses sockets to communicate with the server and tkinter library for the GUI.

 ## Installation

-Pour installer WhisperChat.
+Pour utiliser FreyaTalk Client.
 Installés Python et Git.

 Python: https://www.python.org/downloads/